corylk/WinMpcTrayIcon/README.md

 ### Usage

-Hover for a status tooltip, double-click to play/pause, and right-click for a context menu of additional actions.
+Middle-click for a status balloon, double-click to play/pause, and right-click for a context menu of additional actions.
 Supported mpc commands are:
 * `mpc status`
 * `mpc toggle`
 * `mpc play`